Allegro MicroSystems (NASDAQ:ALGM) Updates Q2 2022 Earnings Guidance

-Allegro MicroSystems (NASDAQ:ALGM – Get Rating) last released its earnings results on Thursday, July 28th.
-The company reported $0.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.22 by $0.02.
-Allegro MicroSystems had a net margin of 16.38% and a return on equity of 18.12%.
-The company had revenue of $217.80 million for the quarter, compared to the consensus estimate of $207.63 million.
-During the same period in the prior year, the company posted $0.16 EPS.
-The company’s revenue was up 17.7% compared to the same quarter last year.
-On average, analysts predict that Allegro MicroSystems will post 0.88 earnings per share for the current year.
+Allegro MicroSystems (NASDAQ:ALGM – Get Rating) last released its quarterly earnings results on Thursday, July 28th.
+The company reported $0.24 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.22 by $0.02.
+The company had revenue of $217.80 million during the quarter, compared to the consensus estimate of $207.63 million.
+Allegro MicroSystems had a return on equity of 15.32% and a net margin of 13.44%.
+The firm’s revenue was up 17.7% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $0.16 EPS.
+On average, equities analysts expect that Allegro MicroSystems will post 0.8 EPS for the current fiscal year.

-In other news, Director Joseph R. Martin sold 8,278 shares of the firm’s stock in a transaction that occurred on Monday, May 23rd.
-The shares were sold at an average price of $24.17, for a total transaction of $200,079.26.
-Following the completion of the transaction, the director now directly owns 43,522 shares of the company’s stock, valued at approximately $1,051,926.74.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Company insiders own 13.60% of the company’s stock.
+In other news, Director Joseph R. Martin sold 8,278 shares of the business’s stock in a transaction dated Monday, May 23rd.
+The stock was sold at an average price of $24.17, for a total value of $200,079.26.
+Following the sale, the director now directly owns 43,522 shares in the company, valued at $1,051,926.74.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Insiders own 13.60% of the company’s stock.

 Hedge Funds Weigh In On Allegro MicroSystems

-Hedge funds have recently made changes to their positions in the business.
-Invesco Ltd. grew its stake in shares of Allegro MicroSystems by 4.3% in the first quarter.
-Invesco Ltd. now owns 4,152,293 shares of the company’s stock valued at $117,924,000 after buying an additional 170,171 shares in the last quarter.
-Clearbridge Investments LLC grew its stake in shares of Allegro MicroSystems by 18.6% in the first quarter.
-Clearbridge Investments LLC now owns 4,029,946 shares of the company’s stock valued at $114,450,000 after buying an additional 632,036 shares in the last quarter.
-State Street Corp grew its stake in shares of Allegro MicroSystems by 0.6% in the first quarter.
-State Street Corp now owns 2,394,662 shares of the company’s stock valued at $68,008,000 after buying an additional 14,835 shares in the last quarter.
-First Trust Advisors LP grew its stake in shares of Allegro MicroSystems by 5.3% in the first quarter.
-First Trust Advisors LP now owns 1,853,712 shares of the company’s stock valued at $52,645,000 after buying an additional 93,361 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. grew its stake in shares of Allegro MicroSystems by 17.3% in the first quarter.
-Goldman Sachs Group Inc. now owns 1,738,102 shares of the company’s stock valued at $49,362,000 after buying an additional 256,221 shares in the last quarter.
-46.35% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Invesco Ltd. grew its position in Allegro MicroSystems by 4.3% during the first quarter.
+Invesco Ltd. now owns 4,152,293 shares of the company’s stock worth $117,924,000 after buying an additional 170,171 shares in the last quarter.
+Clearbridge Investments LLC grew its position in Allegro MicroSystems by 18.6% during the first quarter.
+Clearbridge Investments LLC now owns 4,029,946 shares of the company’s stock worth $114,450,000 after buying an additional 632,036 shares in the last quarter.
+State Street Corp grew its position in Allegro MicroSystems by 0.6% during the first quarter.
+State Street Corp now owns 2,394,662 shares of the company’s stock worth $68,008,000 after buying an additional 14,835 shares in the last quarter.
+First Trust Advisors LP boosted its holdings in shares of Allegro MicroSystems by 5.3% in the 1st quarter.
+First Trust Advisors LP now owns 1,853,712 shares of the company’s stock valued at $52,645,000 after purchasing an additional 93,361 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. boosted its holdings in shares of Allegro MicroSystems by 17.3% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 1,738,102 shares of the company’s stock valued at $49,362,000 after purchasing an additional 256,221 shares in the last quarter.
+Institutional investors and hedge funds own 46.35% of the company’s stock.

 About Allegro MicroSystems